-This category is designed to reflect campaigns using a variety of different channels or media, in an omnichannel or integrated framework, for a clearly specified objective.
-Submissions must explain the mix of channels utilized for the campaign, how the brand and/or agency ensured the various techniques complemented one another and worked together, and demonstrate how success or effectiveness was measured against objectives.
+This category is designed to reflect campaigns using a variety of different channels or media, in an omnichannel or multichannel framework, for a clearly specified objective.
+Submissions must explain the mix of channels utilised for the campaign, how the brand and/or agency ensured the various techniques complemented one another and worked together, and demonstrate how success or effectiveness was measured against objectives.

 The use of events (of any format) to achieve specific marketing objectives is the focus of this category.
-This could encompass physical or ‘real-world’ events of any reasonable type, including exhibitions, conferences, launch parties/events, seminars, roundtables, awards ceremonies, etc., or digital events such as webinars, etc. These events could be created custom for the specific purpose, or the brand could be leveraging an existing event, including one organized by a third party (e.g. an exhibition or conference).
-Submissions could focus on a single event or a series of events incorporated into a single strategy and aimed at achieving a common objective.
+This could encompass physical or ‘real-world’ events of any reasonable type, including exhibitions, conferences, launch parties/events, seminars, roundtables, awards ceremonies, etc., or digital events such as webinars, etc. These events could be created solely for the specific purpose or objective of this campaign, or the brand could be leveraging an existing event, including one organised by a third party (e.g. an exhibition or conference).
+Submissions could focus on a single event, a series or various unconnected events incorporated into a single strategy and aimed at achieving a common objective.
 Submissions must explain how communications at any relevant stage contributed to the overall objectives, including pre-event, during the event and post-event, using any relevant channel (e.g. offline or online).

+This category seeks to emphasise the role of creativity or creative work to achieve a specified commercial objective - please note that it is not intended to recognise creativity without the commercial context.
+Results remain a key part of submissions for this category.
 Submissions must focus on the creative work used to deliver a message or messages, regardless of media or channel.
-Entrants must explain how the creative solution to the campaign was developed, and how it was applied to different media or marketing channels, and potentially developed to encompass different sub-messages or elements of the campaign, including both text and image-based executions.
-An explanation of the creative process employed by the agency or inhouse team to develop the campaign would be helpful for the judges.
+Entrants must explain how the creative solution to the campaign was developed, and (where relevant) how it was applied to different media or different channels, or developed to encompass different sub-messages or elements of the campaign.
+Both image and non-image-based executions are relevant for submission in this category, and an explanation of the creative process employed by the team responsible to develop the campaign would be helpful for the judges.

 This category encompasses the entire range of content activities employed by brands, including (but not exclusively) email newsletters, whitepapers, video, social media and blogs, either separately or as part of an integrated approach.
 Submissions must explain how a content strategy was developed and delivered, how it was tailored to the specific audience, and how ROI and effectiveness was calculated.